llpilla/communication-statistics/README.md

 This software is made available using the CeCILL-C license.
 Check the [LICENSE](LICENSE) file for more information.

+## Dependencies

+We use modules numpy, unittest, and sys in our code.
+If anything is missing, please use `pip3 install` to install it.

 ## How to use

 ### As a script

-Run runStats.py with the communication matrix CSV files as arguments
+Run `runStats.py` with the communication matrix CSV files as arguments

 Example: